A Stochastic Genetic Interacting Particle Method for Reaction-Diffusion-Advection Equations: SGIP Algorithm

 Combining all components developed in the previous subsections, we present the complete SGIP algorithm for RDA equations in Algorithm~\ref{alg:main}.

-Each time step requires $\mathcal{O}(N)$ operations for particle motion, $\mathcal{O}(N)$ for bin assignment, and $\mathcal{O}(M^d)$ for density estimation and resampling.
-The overall complexity per time step is $\mathcal{O}(N + M^d)$, making the method efficient for moderate-dimensional problems.
+Each time step requires $\mathcal{O}(N)$ operations for particle motion, $\mathcal{O}(N)$ for bin assignment, and $\mathcal{O}(|\mathcal{G}|)$ for density estimation and resampling.
+The overall complexity per time step is $\mathcal{O}(N + |\mathcal{G}|)$, making the method efficient for moderate-dimensional problems.

-\begin{remark}[Fast adaptive algorithm for computational efficiency] We note that for reaction-diffusion equations with FKPP type nonlinearities where the solution remains bounded ($u_{\text{max}} = 1$), significant computational savings can be achieved.
+\begin{remark}[Potential for adaptive acceleration] For reaction-diffusion equations with FKPP-type nonlinearities where the solution remains bounded (\(\max_\mathbf{x} u(\mathbf{x},t) = 1\)), significant computational savings can be achieved.
 In future work, we will develop an adaptive acceleration technique that exploits the known propagation behavior of the equation.
-Specifically, regions where $u = 1$ (saturated regions) can be identified and excluded from particle-based computation, particles are then only employed in the non-saturated transition regions where $u < 1$.
-This adaptive approach dramatically reduces the number of active bins $M^d_{\text{active}} \ll M^d$ required for density estimation and resampling, leading to substantial speedup, particularly in higher-dimensional problems where the curse of dimensionality would otherwise limit practical computations. \end{remark}
+Specifically, regions where $u = 1$ (saturated regions) can be identified and excluded from particle-based computation, and particles are then only employed in the non-saturated transition regions where $u < 1$.
+This adaptive approach dramatically reduces the number of active bins $|\mathcal{G}_{\text{active}}| \ll |\mathcal{G}|$ required for density estimation and resampling, leading to substantial speedup, particularly in higher-dimensional problems where the curse of dimensionality would otherwise limit practical computations. \end{remark}